jonas7654/MIDI-Transformer-from-scratch/README.md

 # MIDI-Transformer from Scratch
 Note: all functions are specified to run on the `hpdc04` user on the cluster.
+Change corresponding paths in order to run on a different machine
 ## How to use the model
 - In order to execute this repository you have to download the clean_midi data first and save it under `CUPY/models/datasets/`.
 - To pre process the data you need to run `run_scripts/transpose_midi.sh`